mongodb/mongo-c-driver/README.md

 # Error Handling
 Most functions return MONGO_OK or BSON_OK on success and MONGO_ERROR or BSON_ERROR on failure.
-Specific error codes and string are then stored in the `err` and `errstr` fields of the `mongo_connection`, `bson_buffer`, and `bson` structs.
+Specific error codes and error strings are then stored in the `err` and `errstr` fields of the `mongo_connection`, `bson_buffer`, and `bson` structs.

-The error handling conventions are still a work in progress but will be consistent and complete for the 0.5 release.

 # Docs
 The docs are built using Sphinx and Doxygen.
 If you have these tools install, then